Economic Injury Disaster Loan Emergency Advance (EIDL)

 How do I apply?

-Since the Small Business Administration (SBA) provides funding for EIDLs, the application is available on their website.
+Since the Small Business Administration (SBA) provides funding for EIDLs, the application is available on their.
 The EIDL application process for COVID-19 has been streamlined, so it should take around 2 hours to complete.

 When should I expect the funds?